top of page

 Introducing Good Grief The Oracle: Tools To Move From Grief to Grace

-When the territory of grief is so vast, so layered, and so deeply personal, we need more than one voice, one approach, one therapy, or one practice.
+When the territory of grief is vast, layered, and deeply personal, we need more than one voice, one approach, one therapy, or one practice.
 That’s why Good Grief The Oracle: Tools To Move From Grief to Grace is being lovingly curated as a multi-author, soul-infused project.

 If you:

-• Feel a call to offer that as a beacon of support, insight, healing for others,
+• Feel a call to offer that as a beacon of support, insight, and healing for others

 Then I’d love to hear from you.
 We are now welcoming author applications for Good Grief The Oracle.

-If this project calls to you your soul, check out the information page here, listen to me and DebS my co-project leader share our vision here and contact me to organise a chat.
+If this project calls to your soul, check out the information page here, listen to me and DebS, my co-project leader, share our vision here, and contact me to organise a chat.

 Angela Orora